THE QATSPY® Quapaw Athletic & Tactical Sportswear Performance Yarak Outfitter’s

 1.32 Drivers experiencing ESPZ Driving don’t recall driving passed certain sections of a highway or landmark, but still arrive at their destination or over a five-mile stretch of highway safely.
 While ESPZ Driving is unsafe for driving a vehicle down the highway, it works great for driving a golf ball down a fairway and onto the green.
 This creates what athletes refer to as Performing In the Zone.
 The first description that the athletes use to refer to Zone-type performance is how time seems to slow down.
 This is a key factor in developing CARS.

-1.35 Operation DOD TAG uses ten fundamentals of how the subconscious mind functions and allows the golfer to directly apply these fundamentals to their golf game and to deal with PTSD.
+1.35 Operation DOD TAGS uses ten fundamentals of how the subconscious mind functions and allows the golfer to directly apply these fundamentals to their golf game and to deal with PTSD.

-Section 2 deals with the Operation DOG TAG Objectives of using golf as a Cognitive Behavior Training for PTSD and developing one’s golf game.
+Section 2 deals with the Operation DOG TAGS Objectives of using golf as a Cognitive Behavior Training for PTSD and developing one’s golf game.